 Our website is a showcase presenting you with interesting information on our company, our events and activities, our products and campaigns.
 You also have the possibility of subscribing to our free Newsletter so that you can receive this information directly by e-mail.

 We need to have your e-mail address for you to subscribe to this.
 You can also indicate your first name and last name on a voluntary basis.
 Please note that we do not need the data you provide on a voluntary basis in order to send you the Newsletter and you should check carefully whether or not you wish to disclose this data to us.
 We use the so-called “double opt-in process” for your registration:

 Once you have sent us the registration form, you receive a confirmation e-mail from us for verification of your e-mail address.
 The registration does not become effective until you have clicked on the link in the e-mail confirmation.
 If you have subscribed to the Newsletter you have given us the following statement of consent:

 I agree to receiving information and advertising from

 Film- und Medienfestival gGmbH in the form of Newsletters.

 We use the e-mail address you advised us of when ordering the Newsletter solely to send the Newsletter.

 You can unsubscribe from the Newsletter at any time.
-For this you can either use the unsubscribe link provided at the end of every e-mail or the de-register function on our website.
+For this you can use the unsubscribe link provided at the end of every e-mail.
 Further, we also accept de-registrations by e-mail and on the telephone using the contact data provided above.
 Your e-mail address will then be immediately erased from the distribution system unless there is another legal basis for processing your personal data.
 When withdrawing your consent, you do not incur any charges apart from the transmission costs of the basic tariff.